 Premium pricing within the P&C insurance industry has historically been cyclical, based on the underwriting capacity of the insurance industry and economic conditions.
 External events, such as terrorist attacks, man-made and natural disasters, can also have significant impacts on the insurance market.
 We use the terms "soft market" and "hard market" to describe the business cycles experienced by the industry.
-A soft market is an insurance market characterized by a period of declining premium rates, which can negatively affect commissions earned by insurance agents.
-A hard market is an insurance market characterized by a period of rising premium rates, which, absent other changes, can positively affect commissions earned by insurance agents.
+A soft market is an insurance market characterized by a period of declining premium rates, which can negatively affect commissions earned by insurance market characterized by a period of rising premium rates, which, absent other changes, can positively affect commissions earned by insurance agents.